 Data analytics can work wonders.
 Highly data-driven organizations are three times more likely to report significant improvement in decision-making, according to PwC research.1 Yet, 62% of executives still rely more on experience and advice than data to make decisions.2

 Why?
 We all like to believe in our own instincts, but while that may be natural, it's not sensible.
-Today's true leaders in marketing and data analytics are ignoring hunches and using advanced technology and machine learning to increase speed to insight—and to action.
+Today's true leaders in data-driven marketing and data analytics are ignoring hunches and using advanced technology and machine learning to increase speed to insight—and to action.
 And those organizations that have committed to turning data into action are transforming their businesses.

 Progressive, the 79-year-old insurance company known for its fictional spokesperson "Flo," is one company where data doesn't just talk, it drives action.
 "Data is really the bread and butter for us," said Pawan Divakarla, data and business analytics leader at Progressive.
 "It's not a person or a thing; it's virtual bits and bytes.
 But we have a reverence for data and when you think of it that way, you treat it with respect."